OlivierLD/small-boards/M5StickC/README.md

 ```

 Upload the sketch on the `M5Stcik-C`, and you're good to go!
 You have debug messages in the `Serial` console.

+### Apple...
+Apple did it again.
+On the last OS (Catalina), the serial port where the M5Stick-C is connected cannot be unsignedto upload a new sketch.
+Again, use a Raspberry Pi, and you'll be just fine.

+## TODO
+- `?option=txt`: Add Atm Press, Hum, MTA